katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ## Team style not indy style

-<blockquote>"You must have faith in your colleagues' competence and good intentions.
+<blockquote class="fragment">"You must have faith in your colleagues' competence and good intentions.
 Very likely the problem you perceive is an indication of tradeoffs you don't yet understand" - Rupert (Neontribe)</blockquote>

 Note:
 - Declarative style of Elm allows people to discover own "how".
 Many routes to same endpoint.
 Give everyone ownership of own journey - don't instruct on how, give them a framework that guides them.
 - When Holly comes back to this codebase in 6 months or a year, she'll appreciate that she had a hand in these decisions - and that she was allowed to wander a bit..
 - We don't often take perfect path first time round, nor do we often take decisions without thinking.
-- My colleague Rupert sums that up...
+- TICK: My colleague Rupert sums that up...
 - More people in the team means less burden on the individual. can be outside of core team and be there for bouncing ideas off occassionally or jump in when deadlines loom.
 - Remember that sometimes things made along time ago or in a hurry (there's always a story)
 - We are all capable of making mistakes